denguir/tf-drl-rpn-video/README.md

 ## How to use

 The usage of this script is the same as in https://github.com/aleksispi/drl-rpn-tf

+## mAP
+The master branch focuses on increasing the mAP of drl-RPN for video

+## Runtime
+The fast-video branch focuses on increasing runtime of drl-RPN for video